CryptoFraudDetection/c5-project-proposal/main.typ

 - The broader goal of the challenge is to evaluate different methods, both graph-based and traditional, and gain insights into which approach is most effective for fraud detection in this context.

-== Brief Description of the Fraud Detection Problem Our aim is to identify potentially fraudulent cryptocurrency schemes such as ICO exit scams, exchange scams, rug pulls, pump-and-dump schemes, and pre-mined coins.
-By leveraging historical data and sentiment analysis, we hope to develop methods that can detect suspicious activity and help protect investors from falling prey to fraudulent coins.
+== Brief Description of the Fraud Detection Problem Our aim is to identify potentially fraudulent cryptocurrency schemes, mainly rug pulls and pump-and-dump schemes.
+By leveraging sentiment analysis, I hope to develop methods that can detect suspicious activity and help protect investors from falling prey to fraudulent coins.

 #pagebreak()
 = Data Collection and Preprocessing
 == Data Source(s)
-- To establish ground truth on fraudulent coins, we will use the list from: \ #link("https://www.comparitech.com/crypto/cryptocurrency-scams/")
+- To establish ground truth on fraudulent coins, I will use the list from: \ #link("https://www.comparitech.com/crypto/cryptocurrency-scams/")
-- For sentiment analysis, we will scrape data from X (formerly Twitter) and Reddit, and store the data in an Elasticsearch database for further analysis.
+- For sentiment analysis, I will scrape data from Reddit, and store the data in an Elasticsearch database for further analysis/retrieval.

 == Graph Model Selection & Data Description
-We will use a weighted, directed graph model where:
+I will use a weighted, directed graph model where:
-- Nodes represent users, websites, posts, search terms, and subreddits (for Reddit data).
+- Nodes represent users, comments, search terms (coin name), and subreddits.
-- Edges represent relationships such as who posted what, where a post was made, and what search terms were used during scraping.
+- Edges represent relationships such as which user posted a comment, on which subreddit a comment was made, what search term was used during scraping of a comment and which comment is a subcomment of another one.

-#let nodes = ("Users", "Websites", "Post", "Search Term", "Subreddit")
+#let nodes = ("comment", "user", "search term", "subreddit")
-#let edges = ((0, 2), (1, 2), (3, 2), (4,2),)
+#let edges = ((1,0), (0,0), (2,0), (3,0),)
 #let positions = (
-  (0mm, 10mm), // "Users"
-  (0mm, 0mm), // "Websites"
-  (25mm, 5mm), // "Post"
+  (25mm, 15mm), // "Comment"
+  (50mm, 00mm), // "Users"
-  (50mm, 10mm), // "Search Term"
+  (25mm, 00mm), // "Search Term"
-  (50mm, 0mm), // "Subreddit"
+  (00mm, 00mm), // "Subreddit"
 )
 #draw_graph(nodes, edges, positions)

-Each "Post" node will also contain a vector representing the word count for each term used in the post.
+The idea would be to also extract keywords from a comment (e.g. top 10 TF-IDF words) and encode them into word vectors or add them to the graph.
+The coin graphs would therefore have connections through identical users/subreddits and keywords.

 = Machine Learning Model
 == Model Selection

 === Graph-based Model
-We will implement a Graph Attention Network (GAT) based on the model proposed by Veličković et al. (2017) @velickovic_graph_2018.
+I will implement a Graph Attention Network (GAT) based on the model proposed by Veličković et al. (2017) @velickovic_graph_2018.
 The node features will be derived from the relative occurrence of words per cryptocurrency.

 === Traditional ML Model
-As a comparison, we will implement a gradient boosting model.
+As a comparison, I will implement a gradient boosting model.
 The data for this model will be encoded in a tabular format, where the features will include the same word counts and associated metadata from the scraped posts.

 === Baseline Model
-We will use a Naive Bayes classifier as a baseline model.
+I will use a Naive Bayes classifier as a baseline model.
 This model will detect which words are most likely to indicate a fraudulent scheme, serving as a simple but informative point of reference.

 == Training Process (e.g. cluster or local)
-Whenever possible, we will use local GPUs for model training.
-If needed, we will request additional GPU resources from i4DS or use cloud services like Lambda Labs.
+Whenever possible, I will use local GPUs for model training.
+If needed, I will request additional GPU resources from i4DS or use cloud services like Lambda Labs.

 == Hyperparameter Tuning Approach
-Due to the complexity of the models, we will prioritize random search for hyperparameter tuning.
+Due to the complexity of the models, I will prioritize random search for hyperparameter tuning.
 Random search is often more efficient than grid search and can explore a broader range of hyperparameter combinations, making it preferable in this case.
 Bayesian optimization could also be considered for more computationally intensive models if resources allow.

 == Data Split
 The data will be split at the cryptocurrency level to ensure that no information leaks between the training and test sets.